annaguo-bios/annaguo-bios/README.md

 Hi, I’m Anna.
 I’m a PhD candidate in Biostatistics at Emory.

 - 👩 My personal [website](https://guoanna.com/)
-- 🔭 I’m currently working on causal inference and machine learning.
+- 🔭 I’m broadly interested in causal inference and machine learning, with a focus on:
+  - Causal perspectives on **missing data**
+  - Flexible estimation of causal effects using **targeted learning and double de-biased machine learning**
+  - Identification of causal effects in the presence of **unmeasured confounding**

 ## Projects